 Registered Member of the British Association of Counselling and Psychotherapy

-I adhere to the BACP ethical guidelines for good practice and I am committed to continuing my personal development by attending on going professional training.
-My work is carefully monitored by an external BACP accredited supervisor.
+I adhere to both BACP ethical guidelines and the ACCPH for good practice and I am committed to continuing my personal development by attending on going professional training.
+I have just completed (Feb 2022) my Equine Practitioner Diploma incorporating EFL Equine Facilitated Learning and Psychotherapy .
+My work is carefully monitored by an external accredited supervisor.

 Areas of counselling I deal with